stevana/stateful-pbt-with-fakes/README.md

-As we have access to the state when defining our model, we can create new unique symbolic references by simply counting how many symbolic references we’ve created previously (using `Map.size`)[^2].
+As we have access to the state when defining our model, we can create new unique symbolic references by simply counting how many symbolic references we've created previously (using `Map.size`)[^2].

-As we said before, in the C code we don’t do any error checking.
+As we said before, in the C code we don't do any error checking.
 In the model we do check that, for example, the queue is non-empty before we `fGet` an item.
 These are our preconditions.